Black Lightning (TV series): Cast and characters

 Jefferson's "passionate and quick-witted" elder daughter who is in medical school and teaches part-time at Garfield High.
 Also a metahuman, Anissa has the ability to manipulate her density with her breathing, endowing herself with superhuman strength and durability.
 She can also create powerful thunderlike shockwaves and has an accelerated healing factor.
-Anissa later becomes the superhero Thunder and joins her father as his partner in fighting crime.
 Discussing her character becoming the first black lesbian superhero on television, Williams said, "I'm just really grateful to tell the story for young lesbians — and black lesbians in particular.
 My hope is that when you watch Anissa, a young lesbian is inspired to walk boldly as who she is and to love herself and to love herself exactly how she looks."